samandemberly/givebutter-exercise/README.md

 - Given more time, what would you suggest for improving the performance of this app?

 At the moment the search filters an array.
 As that array increases in size the filter could feel very laggy.
-Having a search api that takes input and a page size would scale much better
+Having a search api that takes input and a page size would scale much better.
+We could also debounce the search so there isn't a request going with each keystroke.

 - Is there anything you would consider doing if we were to go live with this app?

 It would need to look much better.
-I would want to have an accompanying test suite
+There's a lot of data that comes back from the api that could be used to make the page more fun.
+We could include the sprite for example.
+There are also at least 4 components that should be broken out of the main App.js file.
+Each component would have it's own CSS, so it wouldn't be all in one styles file.
+I would want each component to have it's own accompanying test suite as well

 - What was the most challenging aspect of this work for you (if at all)?

 The most time consuming part was nailing down the CSS (I think I got all I meant to).
 The most interesting challenge was the evolution chain.